Techies-Product/newsite/_posts/2018-05-01-Operators-In-Python-Comparison-Relational-Operators.md

 <td style="width: 33.3333%; height: 18px; text-align: center;"><</td>

-<td style="width: 33.3333%; height: 18px; text-align: center;"> Less Than</td>
+<td style="width: 33.3333%; height: 18px; text-align: center;">ï¿½Less Than</td>

 <td style="width: 33.3333%; height: 18px;">

-If the value of the left-side operand is less than the value of right-side operand then condition becomes true.
+If the value of the left-side operand is less than the value of right-side operandï¿½then condition becomes true.ï¿½

 </td>